-Notting Hill Carnival: Children's day in pictures
+Notting Hill Carnival: Children's Day in pictures

 - Published

+2023 marks the 55th year the carnival has been running, making it one of the longest running street parties in the world.

+It takes place on the August Banks Holiday Weekend which this year in on Saturday 26 August to Monday 28 August.

-The future of the Notting Hill Carnival was at the forefront on Sunday as the traditional children's day parade wound through the streets of west London.
+The children's day parade takes place on Sunday as dancers wind their way through the streets of west London.

-The family-friendly day is designed to encourage the next generation - and hundreds of youngsters donned their glad rags and turned out to dance along the route.

 Here are just a few who got into the carnival spirit: